-This program is designed to develop a sense of belief in the kids that the sum is greater than its parts.
+This program is designed to develop a sense of belief in the kids that the sum is greater than its parts and together, they can have a tremendous impact.
 In other words, they as a team, working as one unit, can create and accomplish things which as individuals wouldn’t seem possible.
-The project challenges their collaboration and organizational skills, and teaches them to bring out a single vision or point of emphasis in their work.
+The project challenges their collaboration and organizational skills.
+It teaches them to bring out a single vision or point of emphasis in their work.

 What is a Hidden Treasure?

 - A Hidden Treasure project needs a theme.A theme is a one sentence statement of what the group wants to convey.
 It cannot be a topic.
 It must be a sentence.For example, “the solar system” is not a theme.
 Valid Themes could be “the solar system is beautiful” or “the solar system revolves around the sun”.